 All about Shark Fishing on Florida's Gulf Coast

-Shark fishing on the Florida Gulf Coast is a popular sport that attracts many people to Florida, including thrill-seekers and fishermen alike.
+Shark fishing in Florida and on the Florida Gulf Coast is a popular sport that attracts many people to Florida, including thrill-seekers and fishermen alike.
 However, it can be done on any day or night if you are looking for something different to do!
 You can fish for sharks year around in the west central region.

 What is shark fishing, and what are the best times to do it in Florida?